 - Make sure you eat fibre, fat and protein at every single meal.
 This is to help stabilize your blood sugar, and it might be the very thing that saves you from the dessert buffet at the next holiday party you attend.
 Fibre, fat and protein help to slow down blood sugar spikes that would otherwise happen if you ate a carb-heavy meal.
 Having stabilized blood sugar is so important for so many different reasons, which you can read about here.
 But during the holidays make an extra special effort to stabilize your blood sugar so you have more ability to say no to the tempting treats because you're not feeling hangry and desperate for some carbs and sugar.

 - Weigh yourself daily.
 Yep, I said you should weigh yourself daily.
 This is especially true if you have an issue with your weight to start with because weight gain during the holidays has been shown to be a bigger risk to those who are overweight or formerly overweight.
-It’s important to see how you are tracking so you can keep yourself in check.
+It's important to see how you are tracking so you can keep yourself in check as your weight can easily slip away from you when the champagne is flowing and the desserts are a daily occurrence,(please note, if you have a prior history of an eating disorder then please do not weigh yourself daily).

 - Don't stop exercising!
 My favourite forms of exercise are yoga and running but when the mercury drops here in Canada it's hard to keep up my running routine (not to mention when the ice starts to cover the sidewalks!
 Don't even talk to me about that – I'm an Aussie who'll never get used to icy sidewalks).
 So what I'm planning on doing is going to Bikram yoga instead of doing my runs and sticking to my kundalini yoga practice at home that I do online through Gaia or YogaGlo.
 I think one of the keys during these holiday months is to not give up your exercise routine.
 Exercising will keep you feeling good mentally and physically and give you more energy.
 Plus, it will go a long way to helping you avoid gaining weight.